dtgritman/Flixtras/README.md

 ### 0.0.3

 - Volume increments are now a dropdown menu
+- Overlay display can be disabled
+- Overlay position can be changed
 - Overlay opacity can be changed
-- Overlay position can be changed
 - Setting changes no longer require page refresh
 - More menu layout fixes